pitt-crc/Slurm-Test-Environment/README.md

 ## Adding a New Image

 Creating a new release from this repository will automatically build and publish new image versions.
-To add a new SLURM version to the build process, make the following changes:
+To add a new Slurm version to the build process, make the following changes:

-1. Add the necessary SLURM RPMs and config files to the `slurm_config` directory.
+1. Add the necessary Slurm RPMs and config files to the `slurm_config` directory.
    The name of the subdirectory should match the corresponding `SLURM_VERSION` build argument.
 2. Update the strategy matrix in the [testing](https://github.com/pitt-crc/Slurm-Test-Environment/blob/latest/.github/workflows/DockerTest.yml)